IBM/detect-secrets-stream/README.md

 Detect secrets stream is the server tool which ingests metadata of all (public repo by default, private repo opt-in) git pushes which happen on your company's github server.
 For each push, it [scans](./docs/about-detect-secrets.md#what-file-content-do-you-scan) the push content for secrets.
 Once found and verified, secrets will be stored in db (meta data) and SoS vault (raw secret).

-The live secrets are reported to the Vulnerability Management team (VMT).
-Currently, the reporting is through csv file uploaded in shared box folder.
-We are about to make a change to report through a read-only DB table.

 There is a companion Admin tool which enables org admin to:

 - opt-in their private repo for scanning